azam-izm/dart-flutter-tutorials/Dart Questions & Answers.md

 **Q: What is dependency injection in Flutter state management?**

-Providing a class (dependency) to another class instead of creating it inside, making code more manageable, testable, and reusable.
+Providing (injecting) a class (dependency) to another class instead of creating it inside, making code more manageable, testable, and reusable.

 Example using Provider:
 ```